 Planned Parenthood providing abortions again in Columbia

-COLUMBIA, Mo. – The Planned Parenthood clinic in Columbia has received a license to begin offering abortions.
+COLUMBIA, Mo.
+(AP) _ The Planned Parenthood clinic in Columbia has received a license to begin offering abortions.

 Planned Parenthood Great Plains announced Tuesday the clinic received its license and its first counseling appointments will be scheduled for Monday.